Skip to main content

 ID passed manually upon Symbol File upload

 We recommend using either the Memfault Build Id or GNU Build Id option.
-The Build Ids are automatically generated based on the contents of the ELF file.
+The Build Ids are automatically generated based on the contents of the ELF/AXF file.

 Software Type & Version identifiers are manually assigned and therefore error-prone.